 The good news is that both types of managers, the operational- and the strategical type, can be successful in all situations.
 They achieve more success when they intentionally use the lessons from the Whole-brain® concept.
 Being successful starts with the awareness of th diversity in personal brain preferences.
-From there they can actively contribute to engagement and inclusion in the organisation.
+From there they can actively contribute to engagement and inclusion in the organization.

 Event 9 and 10 September